 Divination has always been an intricate part of Wicca, or at least it seems that way.
 I know for me, I wouldn’t be the witch I am today without tarot!
-Because of this, I think it’s only fitting to move from deity directly to tarot cards.
+Because of this, I think it’s only fitting to discuss tarot cards in their own category.
 While they aren’t the only form of divination out there, I do think they are perhaps the most diverse.
 So, I want to talk a little bit about the tarot cards I have, some deck suggestions for beginners, and what else you can possibly use tarot cards for.

 A Useful Note On Tarot

 When I first started, I didn’t have many altar tools.
 Tarot cards became my gateway into what felt like a ‘formalized’ altar.
 Because of this, I might have a unique way of using tarot cards today.
 My first inclination is not, “What can I do with these in a reading?” but rather, “How might I use these to create various symbols of my practice”.
 The difference is, I grant you, a little bit tedious.
 That said, I just see this as a way I approach yet another tool in a wide array of tools.
 So, like my other posts, I thought I’d share how I’ve utilized various decks over time.